lopezpdvn/aspnet5co/pages/dnx-dnvm-dnu.md

 ## The DNX directory

-Following the UNIX practice, by default DNVM and DNU download runtimes and packages to the DNX directory:
+Following the UNIX standard practice, by default DNVM and DNU download runtimes and packages to the DNX directory:

 * On Windows is `%USERPROFILE%\.dnx`
 * On Linux and OS X is `$HOME/.dnx`